Considering adoption brings so many questions and concerns. And a very common question is, how do you adopt a newborn baby quickly?

 Some profiles are done online, and some are put together in a book for the birth mother to review.

-Be ahead of the game and already have your letter to your prospective birth mother already typed out.
+Be ahead of the game and already have your letter to your prospective birth mother typed out.

 Have some recent photos of you and your family at the ready when it comes time to put your adoptive parent profile together.
 The more prepared you are, the more time you will shave off your waiting period to adopt.